johnprg/Legit/README.md

 Training Accuracy: 99.76%
 Cross Test:        99.74%

-##### Performance
+##### Single Layer Performance
 ![Performance Graphs](./images/model_comparison.png)

 Surprisingly, the accuracy did not increase signficantly with sample size, except for the overfit decision tree.
 The confusion matrix for the winning model is shown below.
-This is near perfect classification, which I will be interested to test against other posts in later steps.
+This is near perfect classification.

 ![Confusion Matrix](./images/confusion_matrix.png)

-#### Next steps
-For my next steps, I would like to:
-1. Augment this classifier with assertion marking and checking as originally planned.
-2. Explore spam filter style metadata analysis.
-3. Experiment with scraped text from social media as a test set and compare the results.
-4. Dive deeper into understanding the implications of the model.

 #### Outline of project